COVID-19 Frequently Asked Questions

 If you need information about the development of a test for SARS-CoV-2, please see our FAQs on Testing for SARS-CoV-2.

 A: To protect public health, the FDA monitors domestic firms and the foods that they produce.
-The FDA also monitors imported products and foreign firms exporting to the United States.
-The FDA protects consumers from unsafe foods through research and methods development; inspection and sampling; and regulatory and legal action.
+The FDA also monitors imported products and foreign firms exporting to the U.S. The FDA protects consumers from unsafe foods through research and methods development; inspection and sampling; and regulatory and legal action.